ropensci/dataspice/README.md

 # Load an example dataspice JSON that comes installed with the package
 spice <- system.file(
   "examples", "annual-escapement.json",
-  package = "dataspice")
+  package = "dataspice"
+)

 # Convert it to EML
 eml_doc <- spice_to_eml(spice)
-#> Warning: variableMeasured not crosswalked to EML because we don't have enough information.
-Use `crosswalk_variables` to create the start of an EML attributes table.
-See ?
+#> Warning: variableMeasured not crosswalked to EML because we don't have enough
+#> information.
+Use `crosswalk_variables` to create the start of an EML attributes
-#> crosswalk_variables for help.
+#> table.
+See ?crosswalk_variables for help.
 #> You might want to run EML::eml_validate on the result at this point and fix what validations errors are produced.
 You will commonly need to set `packageId`, `system`, and provide `attributeList` elements for each `dataTable`.
 ```